jasonwhite/button/docs/_docs/index.md

 mouthful.
 The build graph is [bipartite][] because it can be partitioned into two types of nodes: *resources* and *tasks*.
 In the figure above, the resources and tasks are shown as ellipses and rectangles, respectively.
 A resource is some file and a task is some program to execute.
-Resources are the inputs and outputs of a task.
+Resources are inputs and outputs of tasks.

 In order to build, we simply traverse the graph starting at the top and work our way down while executing tasks.
 Of course, tasks that don't depend on each other